 For Guerrero, the benefits of being a Babson student became immediately apparent.
 He and fellow Lawrence High School graduate Alenny Acevedo ’21 received their Diversity Leadership Awards—four-year, full-tuition scholarships—in March 2017.
-Involved in the presentation of the awards were James Rullo MBA’85, a Babson trustee and fellow Lawrence native, as well as Kevin Sullivan, Babson’s vice president of strategic corporate relations and engagement and the former mayor of Lawrence.
+Ian Lapp, dean of the Undergraduate School, was there to personally handed the acceptance letters to Guerrero and Acevedo.
+Also involved in the presentation of the awards were James Rullo MBA’85, a Babson trustee and fellow Lawrence native, as well as Kevin Sullivan, Babson’s vice president of strategic corporate relations and engagement and the former mayor of Lawrence.

 Guerrero, who had been told growing up that he would be his hometown’s mayor one day, quickly realized that their presence was more than ceremonial.
 Both Sullivan and Rullo have been active figures in Guerrero’s life at Babson, offering guidance and support as he immersed himself in the Babson community.